fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-getting-started-guide.md

 The project is built with Rust, a general-purpose programming language, be sure to have it installed on your local machine in advance to be able to follow the guide.

 > Installing and configuring Rust, packages and library dependencies can be tricky!
-If you haven't already, check the guides [How to install Rust and the dependencies for Ursa CLI](fleek-network-how-to-install-rust-and-the-dependencies-for-ursa-cli) or [Running a node in a Docker container](fleek-network-running-a-node-in-a-docker-container) for help.
+If you haven't already, check the guides [How to install Rust and the dependencies for Ursa CLI](fleek-network-how-to-install-rust-and-the-dependencies-for-ursa-cli),  [Running a node in a Docker container](fleek-network-running-a-node-in-a-docker-container) or our [assisted installer](./fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md) for help.

 We’ll clone the repository locally, build it and interact with the node through the binary or the HTTP JSON-RPC API with a client like cURL, but you can use a GUI (Postman, Insomnia, etc.) if your preference.